 May 23, 2020 – «Foundation for Economic Education»

 As the title suggests, I explain how shutting down the planet as a reaction to COVID literally kills people – something political leaders around the world seem to be all too happy to ignore.
 Making a decision to not shut down an economy isn’t merely trading lives in favor of economy.
-In fact, in both cases (both without lockdowns and with lockdowns), the trade-offs involve the loss of human life.
+In fact, in both cases (both without lockdowns and with lockdowns), the trade-offs involve the loss of human lives.

 - Politicians, immigration and the God complex

 Here I provide an analysis of Australia and NZ’s immigration laws through the lens of Hayek’s knowledge problem.
 (Content behind paywall but can be accessed for free by creating free account).